7 Ways To Identify A Fake Job Vacancy

 2. You didn’t apply for the job

 Have you ever received a text message or email for a job interview that left you wondering when you applied for the job?
-Well, your guess is as good as mine, it is most definitely a scam job.
+Well, your guess is as good as mine; it is most definitely a scam job.

-A genuine job or company will reach out to you via their company e-mail, call, then follow up with a text message scheduling you for an interview.
+A genuine job or company will reach out to you via their company e-mail, call, and then follow up with a text message scheduling you for an interview.
 Sending just an SMS is a major red flag.

-A typical example of such invites would read, ‘You have been scheduled for an interview at No 9, Adetona Street, Ikeja on May 5, 2021’.
-Call this number 080xxxxxxxx and come along with your CV.
-If you get this kind of invite, best believe it is a fake job.ALSO
+A typical example of such an invitation would read, ‘You have been scheduled for an interview at No. 9, Adetona Street, Ikeja, on May 5, 2021.’
+Call this number, 080xxxxxxxx, and come along with your CV.
+If you get this kind of invite, best believe it is a fake job.

-READ: 5 Ways To Deal With Frustration While You Wait For That Dream Job
+ALSO READ: 5 Ways To Deal With Frustration While You Wait For That Dream Job

-3. The Venue
+3. The venue

-Many job seekers have shared stories of how they knew the job was a fake one on arrival at the interview venue.
+Many job seekers have shared stories of how they knew the job was fake on arrival at the interview venue.
+If the interview is in an odd place or you are taken to a different venue, you should be worried.

 The people (staff) you meet at the venue should also give you a clue as to whether it is real or fake.
 Being physically at the venue will show you a lot of signs that you should pay attention to.